jasongilman/proto-repl/README.md

 ### Inline Results Display

 Inline display of executed blocks or selections is supported if you have the [Atom Ink](https://github.com/JunoLab/atom-ink) package installed.
 You can disable inline results through the configuration.
+The values displayed inline are shown in a tree like view that lets you explore large nested data structures without having to view all of the data.

 ![inline results screenshot](https://github.com/jasongilman/proto-repl/raw/master/images/inline_results.gif)